Saturday, February 8, 2025

 *Sorry, digital photos in an aspect ratio similar to 127 film do NOT qualify (nor do any other digital photos).

-127 Day is slightly under one month away - on Friday, the 12th of July, 2024.
+The next 127 Day is just one month away - on Monday, January 27, 2025.
 This would be a good time to make sure your 127-format camera is working and you have the film you need.

-127 Film Photography will feature 127-format photographs made on the 12th of July, 2024, in a special online exhibition.
+127 Film Photography will feature 127-format photographs made on January 27, 2025, in a special online exhibition.
 You're invited to participate!

 No fees, no competition, just a friendly virtual community joining together to make 127-format photos on